vzhomeexperiments/R_selflearning/README.md

 Note: this course is the part of the series of step-by-step tutorials allowing to build more comprehensive Automated Trading System based on Decision Support System approach.
 Check out other courses of the series.

+# Synchronize or Deploy

+## Setup Environmental Variables

+Add these User Environmental Variables:

+PATH_T2 - path to Development Terminal MT4, folder *\MQL4\Files
+PATH_T1, PATH_T3, etc - paths to the Terminals where all other terminals are located PATH_DSS_Repo - path to the folder where this repository is stored on the local computer

 ## Goal

 Create model-based self-testing artificially intelligent trading system.